ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 ## Attendee / Student workflow

-Each new user connects to the public IP, authenticates with Github credentials and opens a new terminal from the JupyterHub environment.
+Each new user connects to the public IP, authenticates with Github credentials, and opens a new terminal from the JupyterHub environment.
 ```
 Open: http://<PublicIP> and authenticate using GIT credentials
 New -> Terminal